Lucifier129/costate/README.md

     co(edit).value = false
     // magic happen!!
     // we don't need TodoApp to pass updateTodo function down to Todo
-    // we just like todo is local state, wrap by co before mutate it
+    // we just like todo is local state, wrap by co before mutating it
     // then it will cause TodoApp drived new state and re-render co(todo).content = text.value
   }